-Posted on behalf of Phillips Disability, P.C. on Feb 21, 2017 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Feb 21, 2017 in Qualifying Conditions

 Gout is a form of painful arthritis that is caused by too much uric acid.
 The accumulation of uric acid can form crystals in joints and also create kidney stones.

 Gout symptoms can include redness, swelling, pain, stiffness in joints and heat.
 While the big toe is a common gout location, it may occur in wrists, ankles, heels, elbows and fingers.
 Acute gout attacks are treatable with lifestyle and medication, while severe gout can cause deformation of the joint and is not treated as effectively.

 Some people who cannot work may qualify for benefits if their gout meets the listing requirements detailed in the Social Security Administration’s Blue Book.
-Contact a Social Security disability lawyer at Phillips Disability for a free consultation to learn more and get help with your application.
+Contact a Social Security disability lawyer at Dayes Law Firm PC for a free consultation to learn more and get help with your application.